rohammosalli/python-app/README.md

 ### part 5
 ###### Deploy Prometheus

-To Install prometheus we can use helm and prometheus Document
+To Install prometheus we can use helm

-we need change something in values for example add our domain in Ingress part
+We need change something in values for example add our domain in Ingress part

 ```yaml
  ingress: